Published: July 11, 2018

 With the right preparation and your support, every single student has options on results day, no matter what results they achieved.

-And those are our practical tips for parents during Clearing – preparation, research and zen!
+And those are our practical tips for parents and supporters during Clearing – preparation, research and zen!
 Have you previously supported a child through the Clearing process?
-Comment below with your tips and experiences to help other parents.

 Lastly, good luck and we hope to be welcoming you to the University of Sunderland in September.